eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 - **Proposers** are validators responsible for proposing new blocks to the network.
 Their role is limited to choosing which block to propose, without the need to construct the block themselves.
 - **Builders** are entities or algorithms that assemble blocks, optimizing the transaction order for profitability (e.g., maximizing MEV extraction) and offering these blocks to proposers through a transparent auction mechanism.
 - **Relays**, in the traditional MEV-Boost context, serve as intermediaries that facilitate the communication between proposers and builders.
 Under ePBS, the reliance on external relays is diminished or redefined, as the protocol itself facilitates the direct interaction between proposers and builders.

-The need to enshrine PBS into Ethereum's protocol stems from the desire to mitigate risks associated with external, trust-dependent services, improve the decentralization and security of block production, and better manage the complexities around MEV extraction.
-By formalizing these roles within the Ethereum protocol, ePBS seeks to ensure a fair, efficient, and transparent process for transaction ordering and block construction, aligned with Ethereum's ethos of decentralization and open participation.

 ### [PBS in historical context](#pbs-in-historical-context)